Lattice Boltzmann simulations of two linear microswimmers using the immersed boundary method: Model

 with particle indices $i, j$, the position $\mathbf{R}_i$ of particle $i$, the bead radius $r_\text{bead}$ and the spring force $\mathbf{f}^s_i$ on bead $i$.
 The tensor $\hat{T}$ is given by either the Oseen tensor,

 or the Rotne-Prager tensor \cite{PicklPandeKoestler2017}

 Here, $\hat{1}$ denotes the $3 \times 3$ unit matrix and $\otimes$ the tensor product.
-The equation of motion \eqref{eq:EOM} is then solved numerically, and the swimmer velocities extracted from the particle trajectories are readily compared to the velocities obtained in the LBM simulations.
+The Oseen tensor assumes point forces, and the Rotne-Prager tensor correctly describes the flow field around a spherical particle.
+Eq.~\eqref{eq: Rotne-Prager} also accounts for the correction to the interaction term arising as a consequence of Faxen's law \cite{KimKarrila1991}.
+As a result, the prefactor of the second term in Eq.~\eqref{eq: Rotne-Prager} is $r^2_\text{bead}/(12 \pi \mu |\bf{r}|^3)$ \cite{PicklPandeKoestler2017}.
+The equation of motion \eqref{eq:EOM} is then solved numerically, and the swimmer velocities extracted from the particle trajectories are readily compared to those obtained in the LBM simulations.